Where to find the best wool clothes in Lisbon now!

 Table of Contents

-What should you buy in Portugal during your fall and winter trips?
+What should you buy in Portugal during your visit?
+Portuguese wool clothes.

 • Traditional coats and capes made of Burel.